 The 5C has completed dozens of restoration projects to restore fish passage, protect water quality, and improve salmon habitat.
 This work is described in more detail on our Programs and Projects pages.
 A summary of the most recent 5C efforts is found on our News page.

-The 5C Program acknowledges the California Department of Fish and Wildlife's Fisheries Restoration Grant Program for the continued support of the Program's Goals and Projects.
-It is unique in that it not only provides project specific support, it also facilitates numerous critical day-to-day activities including maintenance of this website.
+The 5C Program acknowledges the California Department of Fish and Wildlife's Fisheries Restoration Grant Program for the support of the Program's Goals and Projects.
+It is unique in that it not only provided project specific support, it also facilitated numerous critical day-to-day activities including establishment of this website.
 Please see our About Us page for a complete list of 5C funding partners.

 Special thanks to Jill K. Duffy for permission to use her photo "Leaping Steelhead" on our website.
 The image is copyrighted, with all rights reserved.